vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 - `.timestamp` - Timestamp of the metric.
 - `.kind` - The kind of the metric - *Incremental* or *Absolute*
 - `.tags` - A map containing the tags set for the metric.

 There are strict limitations to how this data can be represented.

-Setting `name` or `namespace` to anything other than a string will be an error. `.timestamp` has to be a timestamp. `tags` is a map of string keys to string values.
+Setting `.name` or `.namespace` to anything other than a string will be an error. `.timestamp` has to be a timestamp. `tags` is a map of string keys to string values.
 No nesting is allowed.

+The `.namespace` and `.timestamp` fields can also be set to `None` to remove their values.
+To accomplish this the `del` function can be used.

 To add a tag, or change an existing tag you can set it: